 Take Action to Protect Your Rights

 If you lost money trading zero-day options based on your broker’s recommendations, you may have a claim for recovery.
-The six-year deadline to file means time is limited, especially for losses that occurred when 0DTE options first became widely available in 2022.
+The six-year eligibility window under FINRA Rule 12206 means time may be limited, especially for losses that occurred when 0DTE options first became widely available in 2022.

 Gary Varnavides offers free consultations to evaluate potential 0DTE suitability claims.
-With his decade of experience defending broker-dealers, Gary knows exactly what it takes to build a winning case and hold wrongdoers accountable.
+With his decade of experience defending broker-dealers, we know exactly what arguments firms deploy — and how to counter them on behalf of investors.

 Free Consultation for 0DTE Options Losses